Introducing the Galleri multi-cancer early detection test

 Receive your results

-The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
-False positive and false negative results do occur.
+The Galleri test does not detect a signal for all cancers, and false positive or false negative results can occur.
+The Galleri test should be used in addition to healthcare provider recommended screening tests.

-The Galleri test is available as an included benefit to employees enrolled in an Okta medical plan and covered spouses/partners that are 50+ or 40-49 with elevated risk factors.
+The Galleri test is available as an included benefit to employees enrolled in an Okta medical plan and covered spouses/partners that are 50+ or 35-49 with elevated risk factors.

 The test is covered by Okta with no out of pocket expense for the employee.
 Any additional testing would be subject to regular medical plan processing and cost structure.